Helping The Hurt Attorney Blog

 Specific Incident Injuries

-Broken bones, herniated discs, concussions, and torn ligaments are all generally covered by the workers' compensation insurance as long as they occurred during the course of employment, and you weren't under the influence.
+Broken bones, herniated discs, concussions, and torn ligaments are all generally covered by workers' compensation insurance as long as they occurred during the course of employment and you weren't under the influence.

 Pre-Existing Conditions Made Worse by Work

-Specific incident injuries are pretty cut and dry, and it's easy to know if that injury is compensable through workers' comp.
+Specific incident injuries are pretty cut and dry, and it's easy to know if workers' compensation insurance will cover that injury.

 But what happens if you have a pre-existing condition?

-For example, let's say you've had a bad back for a while, but you injure it again on the job.
+For example, let's say you've had a bad back for a while but injured it again on the job.
 For the most part, if an on-the-job injury aggravates a pre-existing condition, it should be covered under workers' compensation.
 Even if a work accident accelerates the progression of an existing injury, it could still be covered under workers' compensation.

 Some injuries may be labeled as temporary aggravations.
-If the injury causes pain for a couple of days but then dissipates, workers' compensation would not consider it severe enough.
+If the injury causes pain for a few days but dissipates, workers' compensation would not consider it severe enough for you to receive medical benefits.

 If you've endured pain for an extended period that has increased since the work accident, then it is likely not temporary aggravation.

-If you have a pre-existing condition that was made worse by a workplace injury, make sure your doctor notes that the work accident worsened your condition or accelerated the need for treatment.
+If you have a pre-existing condition that was made worse by a workplace injury, make sure your medical provider notes that the work accident worsened your condition or accelerated the need for treatment.

 workers-compensation-attorney-near-me